quarkiverse/quarkiverse-devops/README.md

   role = "maintainer"
 }
 ```

-Where:

 - `UNIQUE_NAME`: should be the extension name using underline (`_`) as separator (eg. `logging_sentry`)
 - `DASHED_NAME`: the same extension name using dashes (`-`) as separator (eg. `logging-sentry`)
 - `GITHUB_ID`: the Github user names that will have maintain access to the repository

-- Run `terraform plan` to check if the execution plan is expected.
+2. Run `terraform plan` to check if the execution plan is expected.
-- Submit a Pull Request with the changes
+3. Submit a Pull Request with the changes
-- When the PR is merged, a job will be run in [Terraform cloud](https://app.terraform.io/app/quarkiverse/workspaces/quarkiverse-devops/runs) applying the changes
+4. When the PR is merged, a job will be run in [Terraform cloud](https://app.terraform.io/app/quarkiverse/workspaces/quarkiverse-devops/runs) applying the changes